Administration

 | Max tokens | Maximum response length (1 to 128,000) |

-Which e-learning editor the code generator should target by default:
+Which authoring tool the code generator should target by default:

 - Articulate Storyline